efeedip/phishGuard/README.md

 1. Introduction

-Welcome to [Your Extension Name] ("we", "our", or "us").
+Welcome to PhishGuard.
 We respect your privacy and are committed to protecting your personal information.
 This Privacy Policy is designed to help you understand how we collect, use, disclose, and safeguard your data when you use our Chrome extension.

 2. Information We Collect